Loading figure…

 Read twice and referred to the Committee on the Judiciary.

-Why: Sponsoring the HELP Separated Children Act directly supports humane immigration policies and aligns with the commitment to protect vulnerable populations, including DACA recipients.
+Why: Sponsoring the HELP Separated Children Act directly supports the stated position of expanding legal immigration and protecting vulnerable populations, particularly in reuniting migrant families.

 View source →Mar 4, 2026 · Congress.gov